eliasbagley/eliasbagley.github.io/_posts/2016-02-27-android-studio-live-templates.markdown

 For each of these, naviate to `Preferences -> Live Templates`, and create a new Live Template.
 Define the context as `Java`.

+A note on why to use templates: It's not just that your're shaving off a few seconds here and there, but that you will internatilze that certain actions are now trivial and have very little metal resistance to doing.
+For example, I before might not have bothered to create a custom annotation, and instead used the @Named("") annotation, but now that I have a live template set up for it becomes so easy to add a custom annotation that I may as well do it and get the code completion benefits of not having to use @Named("") all over the place.
+If you lower the total activation energy for the action, the action becomes more likely to occur.

 # Static imports for tests

 ```java